Home

 • Git repositories — code repositories and version control systems with Web interfaces — solutions for GitOps GitGitLabGiteagitolite

-• Cloud frameworks — services enabling easy online data synchronisation and exchange — solutions for private and public clouds and secure online data sharing ownCloudSeafileSyncthingRclone
+• Cloud frameworks — services enabling easy online data synchronisation and exchange — solutions for private and public clouds ownCloudSeafileSyncthingRclone

 • Data sharing servers — systems of efficient high volume data sharing using secure high-performance SFTP and SCP protocols — solutions for advanced filesystems and data storage ZFSBtrfsOpenSSH